35 Crucial Disability Statistics & Facts to Know in 2021

 9. West Virginia has the highest number of people with disabilities— 19.8%.

 As far as the disability statistics by state are concerned, the three states with the highest number of people with disabilities are West Virginia, Kentucky, and Arkansas.
 As many as 19.8% of those living in West Virginia are people with disabilities.
 In comparison, the number stands at 17.8% in Kentucky and 17.5% in Arkansas.

 10. As of 2019, around 13.2% of people in the US were living with a disability.

 According to the 2019 disability statistics annual report, 43,227,000 Americans were living with some form of disability.
 That translates to 13.2% of the US population, marking a slight increase from 2018 when the number was 13.1%

 11. Native Americans have the highest prevalence of disability—18.1%.

-According to US disability statistics, Native Americans account for 18.1% of all people with disabilities, followed by African Americans at 13.6%, Whites at 10.6%, and Asians at 4.4%.
+According to US disability statistics, Native Americans account for 18.1% of all people with disabilities, followed by Blacks at 13.6%, Whites at 10.6%, and Asians at 4.4%.
 Other races account for 9.5% of all people with disabilities.